1. You can get access to amazing facilities and equipment

 3. They could offer you space for your growing business

 Growing numbers of universities have space that businesses can rent – often at very competitive rates.
-Our Formation Zone offers space for start ups, either here in Plymouth or at our three innovation centres across Cornwall.
+The Cube offers advice, funding and support to businesses, freelancers and the self-employed, with services open to students from all schools at all levels of study, as well as graduates.
 Many universities, including ours, have a science park.
 Plymouth Science Park offers more than just high quality office space - it houses a community of ambitious businesses that benefit from a range of support.

 Your local university will be able to advise you on whether you would be eligible to take a space in one of these centres.
 On the whole, there are criteria that need to be met, but you do not generally need to have had any previous involvement with the university.